chandyego84/noob-gpu/README.md

     - Blocks that can be launched - as many as needed for the kernel workload (queued if all CUs are taken up)
 - Memory Controller - coordinates global memory accesses from CUs
 - ### Compute Unit (x4)
-    - Wavefront Dispatcher - dispatches wavefronts (64 threads/wave) to SIMD units
+    - Wavefront Dispatcher - dispatches wavefronts (16 threads/wave) to SIMD units
     - Scheduler
         - Considers a wave from one of the SIMD units for execution, selected in a round-robin fashion between SIMDs
         - Issues up to one instruction per wavefront on the selected SIMD
     - Instruction Decoder - breaks down an instruction into opcode, source/destination registers, immediate, etc.
     - ###  SIMD Unit (x4/CU)
         - Holds up to one wavefront at a time
-            - One instruction takes 4 clock cycles to finish for a wavefront, since the SIMD is 16-wide.
         - Instruction Buffer
             - Holds decoded instructions for one wavefront
             - For just one wavefront/SIMD, this is unnecessary, but it is effective if more wavefronts per SIMD are added in the future.